 Testable material comes from 3 main sources: Lecture presentation, reading assignments and in class discussion.
 Final letter grades will be based on the multiple choice type quizzes that will be scheduled throughout the semester.
-Each exam will be equally weighted.
+Each quiz will be equally weighted.
+There will be 3 quizzes during the semester (20% of your grade will come from each).
+Participation in the course will be 10%.
+The final exam will count for 30% of your grade.